CRC-FONDA/s1-fonda-dockerfiles/README.md

 All images are automatically build on new changes and pushed with the :latest tag.

-In addition, the images are furthermore tagged with the current Git hash to enable rollbacks.
+In addition, the images are also tagged with the current Git hash to enable rollbacks.

 Dockerfiles
 -----------